Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Introduction

 \section{Introduction}

-The development of novel technology in aerospace, electronic, medical and energy industries requires the use of materials that can mechanically sustain extreme operating conditions, that may include, among others, high temperature and irradiation.
-In these environments, it is characteristic that BCC metals (tungsten), display excellent features.
-Tungsten is the main candidate material to design a Plasma Facing Component (PFM) for fusion reactors \cite{RIETH2011463,PAMELA2009194,HOLTKAMP200998} due to its high melting point, low sputtering yield, and low tritium inventory \cite{mayer,PIAGGI2015233,Lipschultz,KAUFMANN2007521}.
-Although the solubility of deuterium in W is low, it can be increased by the sample temperature affecting the formation of defects and vacancies \cite{PhysRevB.82.094102}.
-Increasing the defects density even for small amounts of D in the W material \cite{Hodille_2018,SCHWARZSELINGER2018228,doi:10.1063/1.4849775}.
+The development of novel technology for current energy industries requires the use of refractory BCC materials that can mechanically sustain extreme operating conditions that may include, among others, high temperature and irradiation.
+Tungsten can fulfill these requirements and is the main candidate material to design a Plasma Facing Component (PFM) for fusion reactors \cite{PITTS2013S48,RIETH2011463,PAMELA2009194,HOLTKAMP200998} due to its high melting point, low sputtering yield, and low tritium inventory \cite{mayer,PIAGGI2015233,Lipschultz,KAUFMANN2007521,SCHWARZSELINGER2018228}.
+Like the International Thermonuclear Experimental Reactor (ITER), the main objective is to develop accessible applications for W and its alloys in extreme operating environment and to identify limitations in future fusion reactors.
+This will certainly increase the already demanding mechanical properties of the materials facing higher neutron irradiation dose and nuclear transmutation rates \cite{PITTS2013S48,RIETH2011463}, where computational models can save financial and technological resources \cite{1998562,WEN20173626,Wangexp}.

-Computational modeling has been used to describe the physical and chemical process of defect production in crystalline W due to ion and plasma irradiation, and mechanical testing \cite{doi:10.1063/1.5094852,doi:10.1063/1.3298466,PhysRevB.100.144105,NatureKai,Marinica_2013,Wang_2017,GOEL2018196} where Molecular Dynamics (MD) simulations have been vastly applied.
-This numerical approach is highly dependent of the quality of the interatomic potentials that describe the energy of bonding between atoms as a function of atomic coordinates, with the electronic degrees of freedom included only implicitly.
-For example, large scale MD simulations are mainly based on the embedded atom method (EAM) potentials where the energy of an atomic system is expressed by the sum of pair potential terms of the separation between an atom and the collective chemical bonds between the neighboring atoms.